jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/big-code/index.md

 </div>

-This is, to say the least, disappointing, since that `DSVW` has no less than 26 different *kinds* of vulnerabilities, as per its `README`.
+This is, to say the least, disappointing, since that DSVW has no less than 26 different *kinds* of vulnerabilities, as per its README.
 In [Writeups](https://gitlab.com/fluidattacks/writeups/tree/master/vbd/dsvw/), three of those have been manually explored and exploited.

-Maybe it’s a problem with having so few lines of code, maybe it’s a `Python` thing, so let’s try the other one: `DVNA`, built with `NodeJS` with the specific purpose of demonstrating the [`OWASP` Top 10 vulnerabilities](https://www.owasp.org/index.php/Top_10-2017_Top_10).
+Maybe it’s a problem with having so few lines of code, maybe it’s a Python thing, so let’s try the other one: DVNA, built with NodeJS with the specific purpose of demonstrating the [OWASP Top 10 vulnerabilities](https://www.owasp.org/index.php/Top_10-2017_Top_10).

-This time around, `DeepCode` found 9 issues.
-Of those, take out the 3 which come from `ESLint`, and let’s consider the other 6; 2 are `API` misuses, which are basically "use arrows instead of functions" and 4 are security vulnerabilities, and pretty serious ones at that:
+This time around, DeepCode found 9 issues.
+Of those, take out the 3 which come from `ESLint`, and let’s consider the other 6; 2 are API misuses, which are basically "use arrows instead of functions" and 4 are security vulnerabilities, and pretty serious ones at that: